 Pays the Lender, not your family

 Here is the real kicker.
 Mortgage life insurance does not send the money to your family when they need it most.
 Instead, the lender (i.e. the Bank) gets the money.

 Now, if you are the primary bread winner, or a single parent, your family still has to figure out how it is going to come up with income replacement to pay all the other bills you left behind.
 This often results in your family having to sell the home your insurance just paid off, causing further emotional pain to your family.

 Level term life insurance offers a fixed death benefit and premium for the life of the policy.
 In other words, your face amount stays the same.

 Therefore, your death benefit on $300,000 level term life insurance is still $300,000 no matter what the balance of your mortgage is.
 Plus, term is going to be a whole lot more affordable.

 And for those of you who are worried about the term expiring before the mortgage is paid off, 30 year term life insurance can be bought to cover the life of the mortgage.

 However, often a 20 year term will suffice because in 20 years you will have moved or paid down so much of the mortgage as to not need life insurance.

-Further, the money you saved buying the cheaper 20 year term can be used to pay off the mortgage faster by allowing your to apply a larger payment to the principle of your mortgage.
+Further, the money you saved buying cheap life insurance for 20 years, as opposed to 30 years, can be used to pay off the mortgage faster by allowing your to apply a larger payment to the principle of your mortgage.
 And the more principle you pay down, the less interest you will pay, and the faster you will pay down your mortgage.